E. Honda: In other media

+Live-action

+In 1993, Jackie Chan played E. Honde in the live-action adaptation of the manga City Hunter after he is thrown through an SFII arcade game by Ken.
+The surname was changed to "Honde" due to Chan's deal with Mitsubishi Motors.
+The late William Duen's Toyota in the parody film Future Cops is based on Honda.

 In the 1994 motion picture based on the Street Fighter franchise, the role of Honda is played by Peter "Navy" Tuiasosopo.
 In the movie, Honda is portrayed as a close associate of Chun Li, serving as her news crew technician and programmer, while aiding her on her quest to avenge her father's death alongside Balrog.
 Like Balrog, he has a personal grudge against Shadaloo, who ruined his reputation as a sumo (though no details on how are given).
 In the film's climax he battles Zangief, smashing through Bison's base.
-While he remains Japanese ethnically just like in the games, the film version is of mixed race, having Japanese and Polynesian heritage, and is native to Hawaii, just as many Japanese Americans are.
+This version is mixed-race, having Japanese and Polynesian heritage, and is native to Hawaii, the latter being a mirror to real-life Japanese Americans.
 His personality is rather laid back compared to his video game counterpart and is shown to have a near immunity to pain when one of Bison's goons attempts to torture him, something he attributes to his discipline in sumo when Balrog asks about it.
 He does seem to enjoy fighting when he gets a chance to with Zangief, despite the degree of damage that it causes.
 This version of Honda appeared in both the arcade and console games based on the film.
 In his arcade ending it states that he returned to the world of professional sumo and regained the title of yokuzuna.
 The console game took this and expanded upon it, stating that he and Zangief had formed a friendship and had practice matches with Honda only having one win over Zangief.
 The outcomes of said matches however seem to be just as calamitous as their original bout, resulting in the destruction of five sumo dojos.

+Japanese wrestler Hirooki Goto will play Honda in the upcoming movie.